Sassafras Logs

 Sassafras historically had many uses including fence posts, barrels, buckets, small boats, and traditional sassafras tea (now limited due to safrole content).
 Modern markets use sassafras for specialty furniture, paneling, carving, turned products, and occasional fence post applications.
 The wood's light weight, attractive color, and ease of working make it a favorite of craft woodworkers.

-Sassafras sawlog prices run $250–$550/MBF (Doyle) for standard grade, with select large-diameter logs for specialty furniture bringing $500–$900/MBF.
+Per the KY Division of Forestry Q3+Q4 2025 report, sassafras sawlog prices in Kentucky run $150-$300/MBF (Doyle) for #1/F2 grade, $250-$500/MBF for Prime/F1, and $100-$200/MBF for pallet/utility grade.
 The market is relatively small and specialty-oriented; most large mills don't process sassafras in volume.
-Amish mills, custom furniture shops, and craft suppliers are the primary buyers.
+Amish mills, custom furniture shops, and craft suppliers are the primary buyers (occasionally paying modest premiums above canonical ranges for clear large-diameter stock).

 About Sassafras Timber